Kite

 8 by 10 inches.
 Drypoint intaglio print.
 Watercolor added by hand.
 2018.

-Drypoint intaglio print of an elephant holding a string in its trunk that flies a small flying-saucer kite with a yellow watercolor dome, rendered in black ink with crosshatched texture on cream paper.
+Drypoint intaglio print of an elephant holding a string with its trunk, flying a small saucer-shaped kite with a yellow watercolor sphere, rendered in black ink on cream paper.

-Hand-colored edition of the elephant and kite print with soft green and teal watercolor washes along the ground beneath the elephant's feet, and an uncolored flying-saucer kite floating above on its string.
+Hand-colored variant of the elephant and kite print, with soft green and teal watercolor washes along the ground beneath the elephant's feet and an uncolored saucer kite above.

-Edition of the elephant and kite print with a rich purple watercolor wash along the ground, the elephant rendered in black drypoint linework holding a string to the flying-saucer kite above.
+Hand-colored variant of the elephant and kite print with rich purple and violet watercolor washes along the ground, the elephant rendered in black drypoint linework flying its saucer-shaped kite on a string.